bbatsov/prelude/README.md

 ### Windows compatibility

-While everything in Prelude should work fine in Windows, I test it only with Linux & OS X, so there are Windows related problems from time to time.
+While everything in Prelude should work fine in Windows, I test it only with GNU/Linux & macOS, so there might be Windows-specific problems from time to time.
 This situation will probably improve over time.

 ## Known issues